Adaptive GR(1) Specification Repair for Liveness-Preserving Shielding in Reinforcement Learning: Background

 While full LTL is an expressive language (e.g., safety, liveness), controller synthesis from arbitrary LTL formula is doubly-exponential in the size $|\varphi|$ of the formula.
 For practical synthesis, researchers often focus on a fragment of LTL.
-In this paper we consider Generalized Reactivity of rank 1 (GR(1)) \cite{bloem2012synthesis}.
+As stated earlier, in this paper we consider Generalized Reactivity of rank 1 (GR(1)) \cite{bloem2012synthesis}.